Battle of Pontvallain: French strategy

 This period of the Hundred Years' War, starting in 1369 and known as the Carolinian phase, was significantly different from the previous one.
-The French were well prepared militarily, and immediately went on the offensive.
-Charles was well situated in terms of financial and human resources.
-Edward III was growing senile, his heir was crippled by illness, and once the turmoil of the previous phase of the war had subsided Charles was able to benefit from France having three times the population and wealth of England.
+The French were well-prepared militarily, and immediately went on the offensive.
+Charles was well-situated in terms of financial and human resources.
+Edward III was growing senile, his heir was crippled by illness, and once the turmoil of the previous phase of the war had subsided, Charles was able to benefit from France having three times the population and wealth of England.
 The French also benefited from technological improvements, such as in barding, the armouring of horses.

 Fighting during this phase took place largely in Aquitaine, meaning the English had extremely long borders to defend.
 These were easy for small French parties to penetrate, which they did to great effect.
 They relied on Fabian tactics: avoiding pitched battles and using attrition to wear down the English and only attacking dispersed or isolated English forces.
 This was now an offensive war for the French, and the English were ill-prepared for it.

 English strategy

 The English planned to use two armies.
 One would operate out of Aquitaine in south-west France and be commanded by the experienced Black Prince.
 It would concentrate on reversing recent French gains in Poitou.
 This force was hampered by the Black Prince being so ill that he had to be transported in a litter.
-As a result, he was unable to lead the campaign personally and needed to delegate the command.
+As a result, he was unable to lead the campaign personally and needed to delegate command.
 The other English force would operate out of the English enclave of Calais in northern France.

-The north-eastern army was to be commanded by Robert Knolles, a veteran with considerable experience of independent command in the previous phase of the war and in the Breton War of Succession.
+The north-eastern army was to be commanded by Sir Robert Knolles, a veteran with considerable experience of independent command in the previous phase of the war and in the Breton War of Succession.
 Knolles contracted on 20 June to lead the King's army, although a week earlier he had agreed to share the command with Sir Alan Buxhull, Sir Thomas Grandison and Sir John Bourchier.
 On 1 July they were jointly appointed King's lieutenants.
 Both the King and his council were aware of the problems that could be caused by giving the overall command to Knolles, whose social status was lower than that of his peers.
 To prevent the English army from dividing and going separate ways – and in what the historian Jonathan Sumption calls "a prescient precaution" – the captains were required to sign a contract before they left agreeing not only to serve the King faithfully, but also not to allow any divisions to open up between them, and to make decisions collectively.